 - Higher downtime when bringing the systems up after a scale down event.

-Grab’s appetite for customer obsession and quality drives the engineering teams to innovate and deliver value rapidly.
+Grab’s appetite for consumer obsession and quality drives the engineering teams to innovate and deliver value rapidly.
 The time that the team spends in fixing build issues or deployment-related tasks has a direct impact on the time they spend on delivering business value.

 Introduction to Containerisation